Bucks put road win streak on line in heavyweight clash with Warriors

 Green had 16 points in a head-to-head with Jaren Jackson Jr. in Golden State’s 131-110 loss at Memphis on Thursday, the club’s eighth straight road defeat.

-However, Golden State has won six in a row at home, five coming on their most recent homestand when they rallied from behind five straight times to beat the Houston Rockets, Minnesota Timberwolves, Portland Trail Blazers, Los Angeles Clippers and New Orleans Pelicans.
+However, Golden State has won five in a row at home, all coming on their most recent homestand when they rallied from behind five straight times to beat the Portland Trail Blazers, Houston Rockets, Minnesota Timberwolves, Los Angeles Clippers and New Orleans Pelicans.

 While they should be comforted in returning to the site of 27 wins in 34 games, the Warriors likely will do so once again without Andrew Wiggins, who has missed 10 straight games while tending to personal matters, and Gary Payton II, who has sat out 12 in a row because of abdominal issues.